Christopher-Mata/CSCI-410/README.md

 # CSCI-410

-A repo containing the code/resources/frameworks used in making CSCI 410 (Introduction to datascience) final project.
+A repo containing the code/resources/frameworks used to make the final project of the CSCI 410 (Introduction to Datascience).
+It also contains files for HW and class examples

 ## Tech Stack

 **Language:** Python